Controlling the Progression of Osteoarthritis

 Osteoarthritis is the most common form of arthritis, and one of the leading causes of pain and disability in America.
 About 27 million Americans struggle with OA, but some of those people may not even know they have the progressive joint disease.
 In fact, the stiffness, inflammation and pain of OA only tends to show up once you’re passed the early stages of the disease.

-Although you may not be able to eradicate your OA, there’s plenty you can do to control – and perhaps reverse – the symptoms.
+Although you may not be able to eradicate your OA, there’s plenty you can do to control – and perhaps slow down – the symptoms and progression of osteoarthritis.
 The right treatment will depend on the stage of your OA, and what joints it affects, so understanding how the illness progresses is important for a targeted plan of attack.

 OA can start off mild, with intermittent stiffness and pain in the joints.
 However, it is a progressive disease, which means that once the joints have begun to degenerate, the process will likely continue slowly and steadily.
 The pain and stiffness stem from a few main processes: